-We love that there are so many options to choose from now but be warned, not all dairy-free cheeses are created equal and some are heavily processed, high oil “cheeses” that are packed with gums, funk and other ingredients we can’t pronounce and refuse to use.
+We love that there are so many options to choose from now.
+But, be warned, not all dairy-free cheeses are created equal.
+Some are heavily processed, high oil “cheeses” that are packed with gums, funk and other ingredients we can’t pronounce and refuse to use.
 Read the ingredient labels and decide what works for you.

 The best kind is the kind we make at home and know and control what’s in em, they’re pretty simple to make… and today we’ve got a wicked healthy, RAW cheese recipe that is totally legit and legal and can be made in less than 24 hours.

 This one starts with raw cashews that we culture with probiotics to infuse a twangy, “cheezy” flavor into the mix.
 Once the culturing is done in 14-16 hours, we then flavor with some herbs and then chill to firm before serving.
-We’re rolling and crusting this bad boy with cracked peppercorns, but it can also be left plain or finished with whatever herb or furikake-style crumb topping you like.
-It’s delicious with sourdough breads, crackers, fruit and vegetables or used in grilled cheese sandwiches or toast and bagels.
+We’re rolling and crusting this bad boy with cracked peppercorns.
+However, it can also be left plain or finished with whatever herb or furikake-style crumb topping you like.
+It’s delicious with sourdough breads, crackers, fruit and vegetables.
+It can even be used in grilled cheese sandwiches or on toast and bagels.

 Here’s what we use to do it.
-The pieces of equipment listed below aren’t completely necessary (you can use whatever blender or food processor you’ve got), but we recommend them for the next-level cooks/chefs and their ability to create a supremely smooth and velvety texture.
+The pieces of equipment listed below aren’t completely necessary (you can use whatever blender or food processor you’ve got).
+However, we recommend them for the next-level cooks/chefs and their ability to create a supremely smooth and velvety texture.

 Next to a Vitamix, we love this option when making non-dairy cheeses.
-With a Blixer, you only need a splash of water, if any, when blending, and the end result is a super thick and smooth texture, with little to no straining required.
+With a Blixer, you only need a splash of water, if any, when blending.
+The end result is a super thick and smooth texture, with little to no straining required.